The History of Christ Lutheran Church

 The congregation organized in 1890 and services were held in the Stockton School.
-In 1894, the congregation decided to build it’s own house of worship and the church was dedicatecd in 1894.
+In 1894, the congregation decided to build its own house of worship, and the church was dedicated in 1894.
 The original families helping to form the church were William Belk, August Belk, Michael Baier, Casper Baier, William Logemann, Christian Stein, William Noller, Gottlieb Speth and Fred Block.
 Pastor Hoyer of Lena served through the period of construction.
 He was succeeded by Pastor J. Schlichting, who served for two years until his death.
 Pastor A. J. Klindworth served the congretation from 1898 to 1899, and Pastor J. Dachsteiner from 1899 to 1902.
 Up until this time, the pastors lived in Stockton and served the churches in both Stockton and Warren.
 From 1902-1915, the pastors lived in Warren.
 These included B.A.
 Salzewedel (1902-06), D. Ziesldorf (1906-10), Theodore Wendel (1910-11) and G. Buth (1911-15).

 In 1926, Pastor A.P.
-Meyer was called and he served until ill health forced him to resign in 1932.
+Meyer was called, and he served until ill health forced him to resign in 1932.
 His work was a credit to the church and community.
-Pastorr R.W.
-Ploetz accepted the call in 1932 and during his pastorate the two congregations formerly known as Christ Lutheran and St. Peters, were united into one.
-In 1934, the Fortieth Anniversary of the dedication of the first house of worship was celebrated.
+Pastor R.W.
+Ploetz accepted the call in 1932.
+During his pastorate, the two congregations formerly known as Christ Lutheran and St. Peter's were united into one.
+In 1934, Christ Lutheran celebrated the Fortieth Anniversary of the dedication of its first house of worship.
 Pastor Ploetz served faithfully for three and a half years.

 Pastor R.G.
 Magel was called when he graduated from Wartburg Seminary and was installed on August 4, 1935.
 The congregation grew in number and decided to build a new edifice.
 In June 1946, the church purchased 24 acres of land on the north edge of Stockton from Howard Bohnhoff.
 Twenty-five building lots were sold on March 22, 1947 for a total of $5,900 and 11 acres were sold to the village and Stockton Lions for creation of a new town park.
 This left the church with the present two acres on which the parsonage and house of worship was built.